 The combo of focusing on the future and focusing on feelings will hopefully help us narrow in on what’s actually most important in our lives.
 Once we recognize that, we can put our focus there now, which will make us happier, which will make us feel more accomplished and proud of ourselves now, which will help us in turn love ourselves.

 I created letter pages for you to write your notes on, if you would like.
 Depending on your preference, I have both lined and unlined versions of each.
-You can download them below.
+You can download them by clicking on the images below.

 Which letter do you think is most important–past, present, or future?